smpetrey/trellis-action/readme.md

 └── site/         # → A Bedrock-based WordPress site, directory name doesn't matter
 ```

+### Installation

 To install `main.yml`:
 1. Set up SSH keys, Ansible Vault password and commit Trellis changes described in the following sections
-1. In your repository, go to the *Settings > Secrets* menu and create a new secret called `vault_pass`.
+2. In your repository, go to the *Settings > Secrets* menu and create a new secret called `vault_pass`.
 Put the vault pass into the contents field.
-1. In your workflow definition file, add `steenbergen-design/trellis-action@v1`.
-See next example:
+3. In your workflow definition file, add `steenbergen-design/trellis-action@v1.0.0`.
+You can see an example as seen [here](./examples/main.yml) and here:

 ```yaml
 # .github/workflows/main.yml